 Our design focuses on whether 2-year-old children, in the throes of acquiring words for numerous new categories, are capable of this kind of semi-supervised learning.
 We employ a standard infant categorization measure: a familiarization-test task.
 In this paradigm, 2-year-olds were exposed to a series of exemplars from a novel category during a familiarization phase.
 Each exemplar was paired with a different auditory stimulus, depending on the condition (i.e., either a labeling or a non-labeling phrase).
 Then, at test, all 2-year-olds saw two new objects presented in silence: one object from the now-familiar category and one from a novel category.

-If the 2-year-olds successfully form the category during the familiarization phase, then they should distinguish between the two exemplars silently presented at test.
+If the 2-year-olds successfully form the category during the familiarization phase, then they should distinguish between the two exemplars presented at test.
 Importantly, because a systematic preference for either the novel or familiar test image reflects an ability to distinguish between them, both familiarity and novelty preferences are interpreted as evidence of successful categorization.
 Note that on a given task, the nature of this preference is a function of infants’ processing efficiency for the stimulus materials, with familiarity preferences associated with less efficient stimulus processing 4, 13–17.
 Presenting the test phase in silence makes it possible to directly assess infants’ success in object categorization and how this success varies according to the information that accompanied the exemplars during familiarization.
 Thus, this paradigm provides a compelling test of how different types of linguistic environments affect category learning.
 If labeling enhances category learning in both semi-supervised and fully supervised environments, then 2-year-olds in these conditions should show stronger test preferences than infants in other environments.

 PROTOCOL: